WebberHuang1118/hv-vmbr/README.md

 - Restic installed and configured.
 - VolumeSnapshot CRDs and a VolumeSnapshotClass configured.

-**Note:** The Restic repository must be initialized before performing `restore`, `find`, or `vm-restore` operations.
-The tool will automatically initialize the repository during the first `backup` or `vm-backup` operation if it doesn't exist.
+**Note:** The Restic repository must be initialized before performing `find` or `vm-restore` operations.
+The tool will automatically initialize the repository during the first `vm-backup` operation if it doesn't exist.

 ## Building the Project